Volume of world trade in goods. Reviews of foreign trade. Theories of international trade

 • government influence on demand conditions;

-• government impact on related and supporting industries;
+• government impacts on related and supporting industries;

-• government influence on the strategy, structure and rivalry of firms.
+• government influence on firm strategy, structure, and competition.

 A serious incentive to success in the global market is sufficient competition in the domestic market.
-The artificial dominance of enterprises through government support, in Porter's view, is a negative decision that leads to waste and inefficient use of resources.
-The theoretical premises of M. Porter served as the basis for the development of recommendations at the state level to increase the competitiveness of foreign trade goods in Australia, New Zealand and the United States in the 90s of the twentieth century.
+Artificial dominance of enterprises through government support, from Porter’s point of view, is a negative solution that leads to waste and inefficient use of resources.
+The theoretical premises of M. Porter served as the basis for developing recommendations at the state level to increase the competitiveness of foreign trade goods in Australia, New Zealand and the USA in the 90s of the twentieth century.

-Rybchinsky's theorem.
-The theorem consists in the assertion that if the value of one of the two factors of production increases, then in order to maintain a constant price for goods and factors, it is necessary to increase the production of those products that intensively use this increased factor, and reduce the production of the rest of the products that intensively use the fixed factor.
-In order for the prices of goods to remain constant, the prices of factors of production must remain unchanged.
-The prices of factors of production can only remain constant if the ratio of the factors used in the two industries remains constant.
-In the case of an increase in one factor, this can only happen if there is an increase in production in the industry in which this factor is intensively used, and a decrease in production in another industry, which will lead to the release of a fixed factor, which will become available for use along with a growing factor in an expanding industry. .
+Rybczynski's theorem.
+The theorem states that if the value of one of the two factors of production increases, then in order to maintain constant prices for goods and factors it is necessary to increase the production of those products that intensively use this increased factor, and reduce the production of other products that intensively use the fixed factor.
+In order for the prices of goods to remain constant, the prices of factors of production must remain constant.
+Factor prices can remain constant only if the ratio of factors used in two industries remains constant.
+In the case of growth of one factor, this can only occur if production in the industry in which that factor is intensively used is increased and production in another industry is reduced, which will lead to the release of the fixed factor, which will become available for use along with the growing factor in the expanding industry .

-Theory of Samuelson and Stolper.
-In the middle of the XX century.
-(1948), American economists P. Samuelson and W. Stolper improved the Heckscher-Ohlin theory, imagining that in the case of homogeneity of factors of production, identity of technology, perfect competition and complete mobility of goods, international exchange equalizes the price of factors of production between countries.
-The authors base their concept on the Ricardian model with the additions of Heckscher and Ohlin and consider trade not just as a mutually beneficial exchange, but also as a means to reduce the gap in the level of development between countries.
+Samuelson and Stolper theory.
+In the middle of the 20th century.
+(1948), American economists P. Samuelson and V. Stolper improved the Heckscher-Ohlin theory, imagining that in the case of homogeneity of production factors, identical technology, perfect competition and complete mobility of goods, international exchange equalizes the price of production factors between countries.
+The authors base their concept on Ricardo's model with additions from Heckscher and Ohlin and view trade not just as a mutually beneficial exchange, but also as a means to reduce the development gap between countries.

 Development and structure of international trade

-International trade is a form of exchange of products of labor in the form of goods and services between sellers and buyers of different countries.
-The characteristics of international trade are the volume of world trade, the commodity structure of exports and imports and its dynamics, as well as the geographical structure of international trade.
-Export is the sale of goods to a foreign buyer with its export abroad.
-Import - purchase from foreign sellers of goods with its import from abroad.
+International trade is a form of exchange of labor products in the form of goods and services between sellers and buyers of different countries.
+The characteristics of international trade are the volume of world trade turnover, the commodity structure of exports and imports and its dynamics, as well as the geographical structure of international trade.
+Export is the sale of goods to a foreign buyer and their export abroad.
+Import is the purchase of goods from foreign sellers with their import from abroad.

 Modern international trade is developing at a fairly high pace.
-Among the main trends in the development of international trade are the following:
+Among the main trends in the development of international trade, the following can be identified:

-1. There is a predominant development of trade in comparison with the branches of material production and the entire world economy as a whole.
-Thus, according to some estimates, over the period of the 1950s–1990s, the world's GDP increased by about 5 times, and commodity exports by at least 11 times.
+1. There is a preferential development of trade in comparison with sectors of material production and the entire world economy as a whole.
+Thus, according to some estimates, during the period from the 50s to the 90s of the 20th century, the world's GDP grew approximately 5 times, and merchandise exports - no less than 11 times.
 Accordingly, if in 2000 the world's GDP was estimated at $30 trillion, then the volume of international trade - exports plus imports - was $12 trillion.

-3. Among the changes in the geographical direction of international trade flows, there is an increase in the role of developed countries and China.
-However, developing countries (mainly due to the promotion of new industrial countries with a pronounced export orientation from among them) managed to significantly increase their influence in this area.
-In 1950, they accounted for only 16% of world trade, and by 2001 - already 41.2%.
+3. Among the changes in the geographical direction of international trade flows, there is an increasing role of developed countries and China.
+However, developing countries (mainly due to the emergence of new industrial countries with a pronounced export orientation from among them) managed to significantly increase their influence in this area.
+In 1950, they accounted for only 16% of world trade turnover, and by 2001 - already 41.2%.

-Since the second half of the 20th century, the uneven dynamics of foreign trade has manifested itself.
-In the 1960s, Western Europe was the main center of international trade.
-Its exports were almost 4 times higher than those of the United States.
-By the end of the 1980s, Japan began to emerge as a leader in terms of competitiveness.
-In the same period, it was joined by the "new industrial countries" of Asia - Singapore, Hong Kong Taiwan.
-However, by the mid-1990s, the United States was taking the world's leading position in terms of competitiveness.
-Export of goods and services in the world in 2007, according to the WTO, amounted to 16 trillion.
-USD.
-The share of the group of goods is 80%, and services - 20% of the total volume of trade in the world.
+Since the second half of the 20th century, uneven dynamics of foreign trade have emerged.
+In the 1960s, Western Europe is the main center of international trade.
+Its exports were almost 4 times higher than US exports.
+By the end of the 1980s, Japan began to become a leader in terms of competitiveness.
+During the same period, the “new industrial countries” of Asia - Singapore, Hong Kong, Taiwan - joined it.
+However, by the mid-1990s, the United States took a leading position in the world in terms of competitiveness.
+Exports of goods and services in the world in 2007, according to the WTO, amounted to 16 trillion.
+US dollars.
+The share of the goods group is 80%, and services - 20% of the total trade volume in the world.

-4. The most important direction in the development of foreign trade is intracompany trade within TNCs.
+4. The most important area of development of foreign trade is intra-company trade within TNCs.
 According to some data, intra-company international deliveries account for up to 70% of all world trade, 80–90% of sales of licenses and patents.
 Since TNCs are the most important link in the world economy, world trade is at the same time trade within TNCs.

-5. Trade in services is expanding, and in several ways.
-Firstly, this is a cross-border supply, for example, distance learning.
-Another mode of supply of services, consumption abroad, involves the movement of the consumer or the transfer of his property to the country where the service is provided, for example, the service of a guide on a tourist trip.
-The third way is a commercial presence, such as the operation of a foreign bank or restaurant in the country.
+5. Trade in services is expanding, in several ways.
+The first is cross-border delivery, such as distance learning.
+Another way of supplying services - consumption abroad - involves the movement of the consumer or the movement of his property to the country where the service is provided, for example, the service of a guide on a tourist trip.
+The third method is a commercial presence, for example, the operation of a foreign bank or restaurant in the country.
 And the fourth way is the movement of individuals who are service providers abroad, for example, doctors or teachers.
-The most developed countries of the world are the leaders in trade in services.
+The leaders in trade in services are the most developed countries of the world.

 Regulation of international trade

-The regulation of international trade is divided into state regulation and regulation through international agreements and the creation of international organizations.
+Regulation of international trade is divided into government regulation and regulation through international agreements and the creation of international organizations.

-Methods of state regulation of international trade can be divided into two groups: tariff and non-tariff.
+Methods of government regulation of international trade can be divided into two groups: tariff and non-tariff.

-1. Tariff methods are reduced to the use of customs duties - special taxes that are levied on products of international trade.
-Customs tariffs are a fee charged by the state for the clearance of goods and other valuables being transported abroad.
-Such a fee, called a duty, is included in the price of the goods and is ultimately paid by the consumer.
-Customs taxation involves the use of import duties to hinder the importation of foreign goods into the country, export duties are used less often.
+1. Tariff methods come down to the use of customs duties - special taxes levied on internationally traded products.
+Customs tariffs are fees levied by the state for processing the transportation of goods and other valuables abroad.
+This fee, called duty, is taken into account in the price of the product and is ultimately paid by the consumer.
+Customs taxation involves the use of import duties to hinder the import of foreign goods into the country; export duties are used less frequently.

-According to the form of calculation, fees are distinguished:
+According to the form of calculation, duties are distinguished:

-a) ad valorem, which are charged as a percentage of the price of the goods;
+a) ad valorem, which are charged as a percentage of the price of the product;

-b) specific, charged in the form of a certain amount of money from the volume, weight or unit of goods.
+b) specific, charged in the form of a certain amount of money per volume, weight or unit of goods.

-The most important purposes of using import duties are both the direct restriction of imports and the restriction of competition, including unfair competition.
+The most important goals of using import duties are both direct restriction of imports and restriction of competition, including unfair competition.
 Its extreme form is dumping - the sale of goods on the foreign market at prices lower than those existing for an identical product on the domestic market.

 2. Non-tariff methods are diverse and represent a set of direct and indirect restrictions on foreign economic activity through an extensive system of economic, political and administrative measures.
 These include:

-• quotas (contingenting) - the establishment of quantitative parameters within which it is possible to carry out certain foreign trade operations.
-In practice, contingents are usually established in the form of lists of goods, the free import or export of which is limited to a percentage of the volume or value of their national production.
-When the quantity or amount of the contingent is exhausted, the export (import) of the relevant product is terminated;
+• quotas (provisioning) - the establishment of quantitative parameters within which it is possible to carry out certain foreign trade operations.
+In practice, quotas are usually established in the form of lists of goods, the free import or export of which is limited to a percentage of the volume or value of their national production.
+When the quantity or amount of the contingent is exhausted, the export (import) of the corresponding product is terminated;

-• licensing - issuance of special permits (licenses) to business entities for conducting foreign trade operations.
+• licensing – issuing special permits (licenses) to business entities to conduct foreign trade operations.
 It is often used in conjunction with quotas to control license-based quotas.
-In some cases, the licensing system acts as a kind of customs taxation applied by the country to obtain additional customs revenues;
+In some cases, the licensing system acts as a type of customs taxation applied by a country to generate additional customs revenue;

 • embargo – a ban on export-import operations.
 It may apply to a specific group of goods or be introduced in relation to individual countries;

-• taxes on export-import transactions - taxes as non-tariff measures that are not regulated by international agreements, like customs duties, and therefore are levied on both domestic and foreign goods.
-Government subsidies for exporters are also possible;
+• taxes on export-import transactions - taxes as non-tariff measures that are not regulated by international agreements, such as customs duties, and are therefore levied on both domestic and foreign goods.
+State subsidies for exporters are also possible;

-• administrative measures, which are mainly related to restrictions on the quality of goods sold on the domestic market.
-An important place is occupied by national standards.
-Failure to comply with the standards of the country may serve as a reason for the ban on the import of imported products and their sale on the domestic market.
-Similarly, a system of national transport tariffs often creates an advantage in paying freight to exporters over importers.
-In addition, other forms of indirect restrictions can also be used: the closure of certain ports and railway stations for foreigners, an order to use a certain share of national raw materials in the production of products, a ban on the purchase of imported goods by state organizations in the presence of national analogues, etc.
+• administrative measures that are mainly related to restrictions on the quality of goods sold on the domestic market.
+National standards occupy an important place.
+Failure to comply with country standards may lead to a ban on the import of imported products and their sale on the domestic market.
+Similarly, the system of national transport tariffs often creates advantages in paying for the transportation of goods to exporters compared to importers.
+In addition, other forms of indirect restrictions can also be used: the closure of certain ports and railway stations for foreigners, an order to use a certain share of national raw materials in the production of products, a ban on the purchase by state organizations of imported goods in the presence of national analogues, etc.

-The high importance of MT for the development of the world economy has led to the creation by the world community of special international regulatory organizations, whose efforts are aimed at developing rules, principles, procedures for the implementation of international trade transactions and monitoring their execution by member states of these organizations.
+The high importance of MT for the development of the world economy has led to the creation by the world community of special international regulatory organizations, whose efforts are aimed at developing rules, principles, procedures for carrying out international trade transactions and monitoring their implementation by member states of these organizations.

-A special role in the regulation of international trade is played by multilateral agreements operating within the framework of:
+A special role in regulating international trade is played by multilateral agreements operating within the framework of:

 • GATT (General Agreement on Tariffs and Trade);